Research Correlates Exercise at an Elevated Heart Rate to Benefits that Include Improved Cognitive Performance

 Even with our kids already performing at such high levels, I’ve had kids tell me, and it’s been visibly noticeable, that just by even having the monitor on, they take it up another notch in their training,” said Justin Kinney, a PE teacher at Ridge View High School in Holstein, Iowa.

     “The kids having this technology so young is very exciting,” said Lindsay Yost, Health and PE Teacher at Fort Lupton Middle School (Colo.).
 “The kids are understanding.
 They want to work much harder [on their fitness during class].”

     Teachers see students more engaged with the lesson planning process and found they can use the heart rate monitors to help get students focused as soon as they get to their PE class.

     “They were anxious to get them and wanted to get start using them as soon as they got into class, so I was able to use that to help with my classroom management,” said David Kober, PE teacher at Dr. Katie Harper Wright Elementary School in East St. Louis, Ill.

-To help students get in tune with their bodies, develop healthy habits, and understand what exercising at an elevated heart rate feels like, we partnered with adidas to create the ZONE, a wrist-based heart rate monitor that can easily show students of all ages information they can use to improve their exercise performance.
+    To help students get in tune with their bodies, develop healthy habits, and understand what exercising at an elevated heart rate feels like, we created the ZONE, a wrist-based heart rate monitor that can easily show students of all ages information they can use to improve their exercise performance.
 The Spirit System simplifies heart rate training to two zones of elevated heart rate exercise, yellow and red.
 Teachers using the Spirit System set daily class goals that focus on encouraging students to put forth enough effort to reach those zones and stay there for as long as they can.

     The Physiological Benefits of Exercise at an Elevated Heart Rate